tudelft3d/3DCityDB-Tools-for-QGIS/README.md

 with contributions by:
 - [Tendai Mbwanda](mailto:tmbwanda52@gmail.com)

-and with additional suggestions and feedback by Camilo León-Sánchez (TU Delft), Claus Nagel and Zhihang Yao (VirtualCitySystems GmbH).
+and with additional suggestions and feedback by Camilo León-Sánchez (TU Delft), Claus Nagel and Zhihang Yao (Virtual City Systems GmbH).

 # Future